-In recent months, a New Bedford, Connecticut, couple was arrested on charges of animal abuse after officials found over 20 dead animals in their apartment and over 20 more malnourished animals living in filth; a man in Reno, Nevada was charged with willful animal torture for dismembering and killing five dogs in a hotel room while under the influence of methamphetamine; an Athens, Georgia, man was charged with 22 counts of cruelty to animals after admitting to procuring and killing kittens because he was "angry at the world"; and a man in Olympia, Washington was arrested on cruelty-to-animals charges after authorities discovered dozens of tortured, starved, and dead animals in his home whom he claimed he had obtained in order to eat.
+In 2015, a man in Virginia Beach, Virginia, was arrested on felony charges of animal torture causing death after allegedly tying a live dog's four feet together with a cord, dousing her in flammable fluid, and setting her on fire.
+A man in Reno, Nevada, was charged with willful animal torture for dismembering and killing five dogs in a hotel room.
+An Athens, Georgia, man was charged with 22 counts of cruelty to animals after admitting to obtaining and killing kittens because he was "angry at the world".
+And a man in Olympia, Washington, was arrested on cruelty-to-animals charges after authorities discovered dozens of tortured, starved, and dead animals in his home whom he claimed he had obtained in order to eat.

-In each situation, the animals were reportedly acquired via ads posted on Craigslist.
+In each of these situations, the animals were reportedly obtained through ads on Craigslist.

-Craigslist is in a position to help prevent the suffering of animals like these.
-Please urge Craigslist to do the right thing and immediately implement a policy prohibiting "free to a good home" ads.
+Craigslist can help prevent the suffering of animals like these.
+Tell it to prohibit "free to a good home" ads.

 Dear [Decision Maker],